AliceHincu/learn-redux/README.md

 creating a store with them and incorporating the app in the Provider.

 # Details
- --This is based on the following <https://www.youtube.com/watch?v=CVpUuw9XSjY&list=PLDyQo7g0_nsVHmyZZpVJyFn5ojlboVEhE&index=6">
+ --This is based on the following <a href="https://www.youtube.com/watch?v=CVpUuw9XSjY&list=PLDyQo7g0_nsVHmyZZpVJyFn5ojlboVEhE&index=6">
                     tutorial
  </a>